saiaku-gaming/valhalla-game.se/src/getting-started.md

 Grab som friends and try to finish our only dungeon called Fredstorp, or venture in alone if you really like the challange!

 ### X is broken, and Y is strange!
 Join the teamspeak and talk to us about it!
-While this is an early alpha so a lot of things are expected to be broken, dont hesitate to poke us about it!
+While this is an early alpha so a lot of things are expected to be broken, don't hesitate to poke us about it!